lloydk/ruby-install/README.md

 Requirements
 ------------

-Tested ONLY on Ubuntu 14.04 Trusty.
+Tested ONLY on Ubuntu 16.04 Xenial.

 Role Variables
 --------------